todthomson/intro-to-linux-dotnetcore-docker/Part4.md

   ![4-dnu-is-out](Part4/4-dnu-is-out.png)

-For anyone with RC1 applications there _is_ a [migration path](https://dotnet.github.io/docs/core-concepts/dnx-migration.html).

 But that's nothing to worry about.
-The functions previously provided by `dnx`, `dnvm` and `dnu` are now provided by the `dotnet` CLI.
+For anyone with an RC1 application there _is_ a [migration path](https://dotnet.github.io/docs/core-concepts/dnx-migration.html) and the functions previously provided by `dnx`, `dnvm` and `dnu` are now provided by the `dotnet` CLI.

 __Awesome!__ Interacting with ASP.NET Core is now very simple indeed.